Run notebooks and analyze data

 To preview and analyze data sets, you need to run the executable paragraphs of your notebook.

 You can run paragraphs one by one or all at once.
 When executing any paragraph, mind code dependencies.
-If, for example, the current paragraph relies on the variables that are initialized in the previous paragraph, they need to be executed first.
+If, for example, the current paragraph relies on the variables that are initialized in the previous paragraph, it needs to be executed first.

-Click on the notebook editor toolbar to execute all paragraphs of the notebook.
+Click on the notebook editor toolbar to execute all paragraphs of the notebook, all paragraphs above or below the current one.
 The progress of the execution will be shown on the toolbar.

 Click icon in the gutter to execute a particular paragraph of the notebook.